LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/classes/studio.rst

 Now that we can add scores to our candidates' records, we need to be able to evaluate their fitness for our astronaut program.
-Let's add two more methods to ``CrewCandidate``---one to average the test scores, and the other to indicate if the candidate should be admitted.
+Let's add two more methods to ``CrewCandidate``---one to average the test scores and the other to indicate if the candidate should be admitted.

 Calculating the Test Average